Actively Recruiting

 - Severe dysfunction of vital organs or congenital diseases such as class IV cardiac insufficiency, liver failure, uremia, respiratory failure, hemophilia, Wilson's disease

-- Alcohol or drug abuse or poor compliance
+- Alcohol or drug abuse, or poor compliance

-- Abnormal neurological signs on physical exam
+- Abnormal neurological signs on physical examination

-- Use of oral antibiotics active against H. pylori within 4 weeks
+- Use of oral antibiotics active against H. pylori within 4 weeks prior

 AI-Screening